stephenkyang/tp/docs/DeveloperGuide.md

 ### StatsCommand Class
 The 'StatsCommand' class contains methods that are related to the execution of the stats functionality in BudgetBuddy.
 Users can use this command to view all the details of their expenses, budgets and deposits in the current month.
-Through this feature, users will know their current progress and if their expenses have exceeded their budget.
+Through this feature, users will know their current progress and if their expenses have exceeded their budget. <Add diagram>

+### Design & Implementation of the Stats Feature
+The stats feature, just like all other features, also is designed and implemented to incorporate good OOP.
+Therefore, there are separate classes for each part of the Stats Feature, which includes StatsAction, StatsUIResponse and StatsCommand.

 ### Others
 #### Exception Component